The Jump List is a greatly underestimated feature of Windows. There are many people who don’t even know that it exists.

 Now, everyone seems to worry when the registry is mentioned; and rightfully so.
 If you mess something up, you might render your computer unusable and I won’t take any responsibility for it.

 Then look at the right part of your screen for something called JumpListItems_Maximum.
 If you find it then Right click on it and click on Modify.
 Then select the Decimal option then change its value to the display number of your preference.
-Ex.
-30.
+Example 18.

 If you can’t find it, you can also create it on your own.
 Which was the case for me as well.
-Right click on the empty part and select New -> Dword (32-bit) Value, and name it JumpListItems_Maximum.
+Right click on the empty part and select New -> Dword (32-bit) Value.

-Then double-click on it and change its value to the display number of your preference.
+Then select the Decimal option then change its value to the display number of your preference.
 Example 18.
 Then click on OK.

 Does it Work?

 I followed these steps for myself to make sure that this method is actually working.
 You can check the results in the screenshots below.